bminie/SIADS697/README.md

-Our hospital recommendation engine has a two-step process: filter the hospital data based on the user's selected state and calculate cosine similarity using the user's ideal ratings for doctors, nurses, staff, and patients and the same measurements forall filtered hospitals to return those hospitals that are most similar (i.e. highest cosine similarity) with the user's preferences.
+Our hospital recommendation engine has a two-step process: filter the hospital data based on the user's selected state and calculate cosine similarity using the user's ideal ratings for doctors, nurses, staff, and patients and the same measurements for all filtered hospitals to return those hospitals that are most similar (i.e. highest cosine similarity) with the user's preferences.
 The hospital recommendations (i.e. those with the 5 highest cosine similarity) are collected and presented to the user along with a map of their locations as well as county-level COVID-19 data for the user selected state if the user requests it.